Codify Agent

 Set up your developer environment by describing it in plain English

 The Codify Agent is an AI assistant that turns plain English descriptions into working developer environment setups.
-Instead of learning a configuration language or hunting through docs, you just describe what you need — the agent figures out the rest.
+You describe what you need and the agent figures out the rest.
+No config files, no docs to read.

 How it works

-The agent works from Codify's resource library: a catalog of validated, well-understood operations for tools like Homebrew, nvm, pyenv, Docker, VS Code, and more.
-When you describe what you want, the agent searches this library to find the right resources, builds a configuration, and validates it before showing it to you.
+The agent uses Codify's resource library: a catalog of validated operations for tools like Homebrew, nvm, pyenv, Docker, VS Code, and more.
+When you describe what you want, the agent finds the right resources, builds a configuration, and validates it before showing it to you.

-This is different from asking a general AI assistant to set up your environment.
-A general AI might write a shell script that runs brew install and npm install — which works until it doesn't.
-The Codify Agent generates configurations that Codify knows how to apply, modify, and reverse cleanly.
+Unlike a general AI assistant, the Codify Agent does not write shell scripts.
+It generates configurations that Codify knows how to apply, modify, and reverse cleanly.
 Every change is reviewable before it runs.

 Setting up your environment